WSIB coverage is provided for pupils (secondary school students) who

 - travelling to and from the placement host

-- training for or participating in individual or team sports
+- training for or participating in individual or team sports, and

 - performing a mandatory number of hours of volunteer community service.

-Pupils who have a work-related injury or disease due to the work placement may be eligible to receive WSIB benefits and services such as loss of earnings (LOE) benefits, health care benefits, and work reintegration services.
+Pupils who have a work-related injury or disease due to the work placement may be eligible to receive WSIB benefits and services such as loss of earnings (LOE) benefits, health care benefits, and return-to-work services.

 Earnings used to calculate LOE benefits for pupils are identified in accordance with the guidelines for learners as set out in 18-02-08, Determining Average Earnings - Exceptional Cases.

-This policy applies to all accidents occurring on or after August 1, 2018.
+This policy applies to all decisions made on or after March 1, 2021, for accidents on or after August 1, 2018.

 The document was previously published as: